crosenfrisk/password-generator/README.md

 ## PROJECT DESCRIPTION:

-This repository (Password-Generator) was created for a bootcamp challenge project.
+This repository (Password-Generator) was created for a coding bootcamp challenge project.
 The original source code came from: [coding-boot-camp/friendly-parakeet](https://github.com/coding-boot-camp/friendly-parakeet).

 I created a series of prompts guiding user input based on specific requirements (min/max length for password and selecting a character type).
 Using the selected criteria, as designated by the user, the written program displays the desired output: a randomized password.